Shock Cooling Emission from Extended Material Revisited: Discussion and Conclusion

 Other details that can be improved are the relation between $n$ and the initial density profile of the extended material, as well as the treatment of the opacity.
 We consider it a strength of the model here that the results are fairly robust to uncertainties in $n$, nevertheless, as more information is known about the progenitor (for example, from pre-explosion imaging and numerical stellar model) it may be useful to consider a specific $n$ value other than $10$.
 For the opacity, we have focused on a constant value motivated by the high temperatures during SCE, but especially for helium-rich extended material, recombination may play a role which could make the outermost layers more transparent to electron scattering.

-\acknowledgments We thank Drew Clausen for generating the $15\,M_\odot$ model and associated helium core with \texttt{MESA} that was used for the numerical calculations.
-A.L.P. acknowledges financial support for this research from a Scialog award made by the Research Corporation for Science Advancement.
+\acknowledgments A.L.P. acknowledges financial support for this research from a Scialog award made by the Research Corporation for Science Advancement.
 A.H. acknowledges support from the USC-Carnegie fellowship.
 Y.Y. thanks the Heising-Simons Foundation for financial support.

 \begin{appendix} \counterwithin{figure}{section}